Kirkland Lake: History

-Gold in the Kirkland Lake region was originally reported in the late 1800’s by Chief Ignace Tonené of the Temagami First Nation.
+Gold in the Kirkland Lake region was originally reported in the late 1800s by Chief Ignace Tonené of the Temagami First Nation.
 In fact, he staked a claim near the north arm of Larder Lake but stated it was jumped (stolen).
-He reported this, but no action was taken.
+No action was taken on his report.
 Chief Tonene Lake was named in his honour.
 Chief Ignace Tonené would go on to help form Beaverhouse First Nation.

 Later, Tom Price discovered a boulder containing gold on a visit to the Kirkland Lake area in 1906.

 In 1911, important claims were made along the Main Break.
-John Hunton staked claims on 18 Feb.
-1911, which were incorporated as the Hunton Gold Mines Ltd. in April 1914, eventually becoming part of the Amalgamated Kirkland.
-Stephen Orr filed claims on 22 Feb.
-1911, the basis for the Teck-Hughes Mine and the Orr Gold Mines Ltd, which was incorporated in June 1913.
-George Minaker staked claims on 23 Feb.
-1911, part of which he sold to (Sir) Harry Oakes in Sept.
-1912, becoming part of the Lake Shore Mine.
-John Reamsbottom filed claims on 18 April 1911 which became part of the Teck-Hughes Mine.
+John Hunton staked claims on February 18, 1911, which were incorporated as the Hunton Gold Mines Ltd. in April 1914, eventually becoming part of the Amalgamated Kirkland.
+Stephen Orr filed claims on February 22, 1911, the basis for the Teck-Hughes Mine and the Orr Gold Mines Ltd, which was incorporated in June 1913.
+George Minaker staked claims on February 23, 1911, part of which he sold to (Sir) Harry Oakes in September 1912, becoming part of the Lake Shore Mine.
+John Reamsbottom filed claims on April 18, 1911, which became part of the Teck-Hughes Mine.

-It was at Teck-Hughes mine where miners and engineers developed Teck-Cable for sturdy electrical transmission.
+It was at Teck-Hughes mine that miners and engineers developed Teck cable for sturdy electrical transmission.
 That type of cable is now used on electrical projects around the world.
-You can learn more about this teck-cable invention on YouTube.

 C.A.
-McKane staked claims on 20 April 1911, which became the Kirkland Lake Gold Mine.
-A. Maracle staked claims on 5 June 1911 which became part of the Townsite claims.
-Melville McDougall staked claims on 27 June 1911, which he transferred to Oakes on 6 Sept.
-1912, and became the part of the Lake Shore Mine.
-Jack Matchett staked a claim on 7 July 1911, later acquired by Oakes, which became part of the Townsite Mine.
-On 10 July 1911, Dave Elliott staked claims which became the Macassa Mine.
-"Swift" Burnside staked claims on 26–28 July 1911 which became part of the Tough-Oakes Burnside Mine.
-Bill Wright filed claims on 27–29 July 1911, and on 16 Sept.
-1911 with his brother-in-law Ed.
+McKane staked claims on April 20, 1911, which became the Kirkland Lake Gold Mine.
+A. Maracle staked claims on June 5, 1911, which became part of the Townsite claims.
+Melville McDougall staked claims on June 27, 1911, which he transferred to Oakes on September 6, 1912, and became the part of the Lake Shore Mine.
+Jack Matchett staked a claim on July 7, 1911, later acquired by Oakes, which became part of the Townsite Mine.
+On July 10, 1911, Dave Elliott staked claims which became the Macassa Mine.
+"Swift" Burnside staked claims on July 26–28, 1911, which became part of the Tough-Oakes Burnside Mine.
+Bill Wright filed claims on July 27–29, 1911, and on September 16, 1911, with his brother-in-law Ed.
 Hargreaves, which became part of the Sylvanite Mine.
 This claim extended into the lake's southeastern portion.
 More importantly, Wright found free gold near the future site of the Discovery Shaft.
 Ed.
-Horne staked a claim on 12 Oct.
-1911, which became part of the Townsite Mine, and the incorporation of Kirkland Townsite Gold Mines Ltd. in 1917.
-On 8 Jan.
-1912, Harry Oakes partnered with the Tough brothers plus Clem.
+Horne staked a claim on October 12, 1911, which became part of the Townsite Mine, and the incorporation of Kirkland Townsite Gold Mines Ltd. in 1917.
+On January 8, 1912, Harry Oakes partnered with the Tough brothers plus Clem.
 Foster, who owned the Foster Silver Mine in Cobalt, staked claims which incorporated the No. 2 Vein and eventually led to the incorporation of Tough-Oakes Gold Mines Ltd. in 1913.
-Oakes filed additional claims on 30 July 1912, and Wright on 26 Aug.
-1912, both within the lake and eventually becoming parts of the Lake Shore Mine.
+Oakes filed additional claims on July 30, 1912, and Wright on August 26, 1912, both within the lake and eventually becoming parts of the Lake Shore Mine.